 If your daughter should need to be taken to hospital, she will be accompanied by a member of staff who will remain with her until you arrive.
-This is one of the reasons why we ask you to provide us with a set of emergency contact numbers, on the Personal Information Sheet, that will cover all foreseeable contingencies.
-If any of your emergency contact numbers change during the school year, it is very important to inform the School Office so that we can ensure each Personal Information Sheet is up-to-date.
+This is one of the reasons why we ask you to provide us with emergency contact numbers to cover all foreseeable contingencies.
+If any of your emergency contact numbers change during the school year, it is very important to inform the School Office.

-There are always First Aiders on site each day and the school nurse is here 4 days a week from 9.30am - 2.30pm.
+There are always First Aiders on site each day and the school nurse is here 4 days a week from 8.30am - 4.00pm.